ScottSmudger/Smart-Appliances/README.md

 - Database server - MySQL was used
 - Raspberry Pi
 - Python with the MySQL-python module
+- Screen linux package

+It's started by running `./start.sh`, it will create a new session and start the program.
+Using the command `screen -r smart` will open a terminal displaying the programs output. `CTRL, A + D` will close the program but keep it running in the background.

 This software makes use of the [MIT License](https://github.com/ScottSmudger/GPIO-Door/blob/master/LICENSE).